dtscalibration/python-dts-calibration/docs/examples/notebooks/08Calibrate_double_wls.ipynb.rst

 The confidence intervals differ per time step.
 If you would like to calculate confidence intervals of all time steps together you have the option ``ci_avg_time_flag=True``.
-'We can say with 95% confidence that the temperature remained between this line and this line during the entire measurement period'.
-This is ideal if you'd like to calculate the background temperature with a confidence interval.
+‘We can say with 95% confidence that the temperature remained between this line and this line during the entire measurement period’.
+This is ideal if you’d like to calculate the background temperature with a confidence interval.

 .. code:: ipython3